Week 7 Fantasy football rankings, lineup advice, start-sit advice, sleeper picks from proven model

 SportsLine's model reveals its Week 7 Fantasy football projections, PPR rankings, start-sit advice for sites like CBS Sports, ESPN and Yahoo

 The Week 7 Fantasy football rankings have been impacted by injuries at receiver in a big way.
 Puka Nacua (ankle), Terry McLaurin (quad), Calvin Ridley (hamstring), Ricky Pearsall (knee) and Deebo Samuel (heel) are among the receivers who have been ruled out.
 Garrett Wilson (knee), meanwhile, is doubtful, while Bucs wideouts Mike Evans (hamstring) and Emeka Egbuka (hamstring) are game-time decisions for Monday night.
+Additionally, the likes of Keon Coleman, Khalil Shakir and Zay Flowers are on a bye this week.
 A couple big names, however, are returning as CeeDee Lamb (ankle) has been cleared and Rashee Rice is returning from suspension.

 How should those wide receiver injuries impact your Week 7 Fantasy football picks, and which sleepers at every position should you target as byes and injuries thin lineup options?
 Before making your Week 7 Fantasy football picks, be sure to check out the Week 7 Fantasy football rankings from the proven computer model at SportsLine.